 Our goal is to meet the needs of each individual’s unique circumstances through two distinct distribution models:

-- Offering food deliveries – fresh produce and shelf stable pantry items – twice a month, to individual’s homes (limited capacity).
+- Offering food deliveries – fresh produce and shelf stable pantry items – every other week, to individual’s homes (limited capacity).

 - Open to senior citizens, individuals with disabilities, and vulnerable homebound residents who lack transportation.